Sport Funding Grant

 The Sainsbury’s School Games Mark

-We are very proud to announce that Ley Top Primary School has been awarded the Sainsbury’s School Games Silver Mark this year.
-Having gained the bronze award for last year, Ley Top has made great strides in increasing participation in school sports both in after school clubs and local school competitions.
+We are very proud to announce that Ley Top Primary School has been awarded the Sainsbury’s School Games Silver Mark.
+Having gained the bronze award previously, Ley Top has made great strides in increasing participation in school sports both in after school clubs and local school competitions.
 The Sainsbury’s School Games Mark is a Government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Schools in England are able to assess themselves across bronze, silver and gold levels of the Mark.

 What is the Sports Premium?

-The government is providing funding of £150 million per annum for the past 3 academic years to improve the provision of physical education and sport in primary schools.
+The government is providing funding to improve the provision of physical education and sport in primary schools.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport and will see money going directly to primary school head teachers to spend on improving the quality of sport and PE for their children.

 Purpose of the Funding